martinslaby70/pathfinder/readme.md

 ---

 **simple C# app**
-- after you choose 2 solid points UI start finding a path based on a simple algorithm
+- after you choose 2 solid points, program start finding a path based on a simple algorithm
 - you have the ability to add block points
 - the program counts how many steps were needed to reach end how much time it took